cs10/fa25/_projects/project6-proposals.md

     - Must include:
         - A visual print statement of current state of program
         - A list of functions the user can (such as help, place move, restart, etc.)
-- Extensive use of OOP in Python
+- Extensive use of OOP in Python (not Snap!)
     - The main logic of the name would use an OOP structure
+    - Most likely, all final projects completed in Snap! will need to use extensive OOP in Snap!, so we are not counting OOP in Snap! as a feature.
 - API calls (calls to other programs or websites) - Don’t worry about doing this one; but it’s an option if you’re interested!
 - Structures keeping track of important data
     - Examples: Dictionaries, Lists, Trees, Sets